lbnl-science-it/LRC101_training_Oct2022/slides.md

   - SLURM_CPUS_ON_NODE: Number of CPUs on the allocated node.
   - SLURM_NODELIST:Contains the definition (list) of the nodes that is assigned to the job.
   - SLURM_NNODES: Total number of nodes in the job’s resource allocation.
+Recently, slurm on lawrencium is updated to version 22.05.3
 ----
 # Accounts, Partitions, Quality of Service (QOS)